perfsonar/unibuild/unibuild-package/unibuild-package/README.md

 ### Patches

-Files containing modifications to be made to the sources during the build should be placed in the `packaging` directory, named so they will sort into the order in which they should be applied.
+Files containing modifications to be made to the sources during the build should be placed in the `unibuild-packaging` directory, named so they will sort into the order in which they should be applied.
 For
 example:

 ```